SAP-samples/fiori-elements-v4-cap-advanced/README.md

-# Repository with solutions for e-Learning UX405 “Develop an SAP Fiori Elements App Based on a CAP OData V4 Service: Advanced E-learning”

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/fiori-elements-v4-cap-advanced)](https://api.reuse.software/info/github.com/SAP-samples/fiori-elements-v4-cap-advanced)

+# Solutions for e-Learning UX405 “Develop an SAP Fiori Elements App Based on a CAP OData V4 Service: Advanced E-learning”

 ## Description
+<!-- Please include SEO-friendly description -->
-The app is based on https://github.com/SAP-samples/cap-sflight CAP Model with some small adjustments.
+The app is based on [https://github.com/SAP-samples/cap-sflight](CAP-SFLIGHT) Model with some small adjustments.
 Each branch contains a solution for one of the exercises and is based on the previous exercise.
-The branch to start with is initial-state-app.
+The branch to start with is [initial-app-state](https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/initial-app-state).
-<!-- Please include SEO-friendly description -->

 ## Sequence of features(exercises)
-### [initial-app-state](https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/initial-app-state) to start the first exercise.

 ### Exercise 1: Enable the Flexible Column Layout (by using the Application Modeler from the SAP Fiori tools)
 Based on branch [initial-app-state](https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/initial-app-state) Solution branch: [solution/enable-flexible-column-layout](https://github.com/SAP-samples/fiori-elements-v4-cap-advanced/tree/solution/flexible-column-layout)